Call toll free 877-386-0397

 Some locations are on the pathway… but sadly (for them) they are last in line.
 California is last in line to catch even their own king salmon… they are caught in Alaska first, then in British Columbia second, then Washington… and Oregon… if you are from California you know what I'm talking about!
 So even if a fishing lodge is isolated and doesn't have overwhelming fishing effort… they will catch vey little fish if they are off the migratory pathway and, or, last in line.

-We on the migratory path, we are isolated, we are not overwhelmed by fishing pressure, and we are first in line!
+We are on the migratory path, we are isolated, but we are not overwhelmed by fishing pressure, and we are first in line!

 This chart also shows the two regulatory areas for halibut.
 In area 3A the daily bag limit is 2 halibut of any size, across the line in area 2C, the daily limit is one halibut under 45" or one halibut over 68" (You must release any halibut between those sizes… that is, any halibut weighing between 45 and 170 pounds).
 Not only do we have the considerable advantage of being first in line (we like to say… “Closest to the Fish!”) we have the ability to cross that line and fish in area 3A where the daily bag limit is much more generous!